Water supply boreholes

 Any waste material will be taken away, the site will be cleaned up and you will be left to enjoy your own private water supply.

-While water extracted from a borehole is perfectly safe for us to drink most of the time, to comply with the UK’s national drinking water regulations, a water treatment system is required.
+While water extracted from a ground water well is perfectly safe for us to drink most of the time, to comply with the UK’s national drinking water regulations, a water treatment system is required.

-As a specialist in water borehole drilling, SafeLane provides you with quotes that provide a clear breakdown of borehole costs to make it easy to understand.
+As a specialist in water well drilling, SafeLane provides you with quotes that provide a clear breakdown of all costs to make it easy to understand.

-Here are some typical borehole drilling costs, but please contact the SafeLane team for a project specific estimate:
+Here are some typical cost considerations, but please contact the SafeLane team for a project specific estimate:

 The charge per metre for the supply and installation of well screen, casing and glass/gravel filter pack is dependent on the diameter and specification of the final installation.
 Materials can include PVC and stainless steel.

 As a requirement of the private water supply regulations, a purpose built manhole chamber is installed over the head of the borehole.
 This protects it and allows for access.
-For a commercial water borehole the cost is typically £1250.
+For a commercial water system the cost of a well head is typically £1250.

-This is a critical component.
-The cost of the submersible pump system and electrical controls depends on the borehole depth, flow and pressure requirements and how far water has to travel to reach the property.
+The pump system is a critical component.
+The cost of the submersible pump system and electrical controls depends on the well depth, flow and pressure requirements and how far water has to travel to reach the property.

-A full chemical analysis of the borehole water is required.
+A full chemical analysis of the available water is required.
 The test costs vary depending on requirements and a full chemical (Suite B) water analysis certificate is provided for your reference.

 Following water analysis, SafeLane will quote you for the cost of water treatment systems that you may need to meet current UK drinking water regulations.